 by Dana Georgi

 In anime and science fiction, there have been many different types and designs of spaceships.
-From the ships used in Flash Gordon to those used in Independence Day, of television and movies, and from Space Battleship Yamato to Tenchi Muyo, those used in anime and manga.
+From the ships seen in Flash Gordon to those used in Independence Day.
+The U.S.S.
+Enterprise, the battlestar Galactica or the Millenium Falcon, all of these spaceships are as varied in design and function as the characters and crews that pilot them.
 We have seen just about every size and shape of spaceship ever imagined.
-They have been from the very plain and basic to the extremely complex and bizarre, but the ships that we remember most are usually the ones with distinct design and crew.
+They have been from the very plain and basic, think early black and white space films, to the extremely complex and bizarre, the mother ship in Close Encounters of the First Kind.
+The ships that we generally remember most are those with a distinct design and crew.
 Of course the storyline and animation or special effects are also very big factors as well.
+Lets have a look at some classic anime spaceships and their story.

 Space Battleship Yamato

-Space Battleship Yamato (known as Star Blazers in the U.S.) uses a very interesting ship design for transporting its crew.
-The Yamato's design incorporated an alien engine design called a Wave Motion engine which allowed the Yamato to sail along the "waves of space," so to speak, in order to travel to their destination.
-Seeing that the Yamato is an old style naval battleship, when it was reconstructed, a new and incredible arsenal of weapons was added.
-Besides the many laser turrets that bristle the forward and aft decks, the Yamato also has a main particle beam cannon.
-Thus with this new type of battleship the captain and crew are ready to make the voyage to save the human race.
+Space Battleship Yamato uses an interesting ship design for transporting its crew.
+Rather than designing a new ship, the humans take alien technology and combine it with a World War II relic to create an out of the ordinary interplanetary starship, the space battleship Yamato.
+The Yamato incorporates an alien engine design called a Wave Motion engine which allows the ship to sail along the "waves of space" in order to travel to their destination.
+Seeing that the Yamato is an old style naval battleship, when it was reconstructed, a new and impressive arsenal of weapons was added.
+Besides the many laser turrets that bristle the forward and aft decks replacing the old cannons, the Yamato also has a main particle beam cannon that is a deadly addition to her already formidable weaponry list.
+Thus with this new type of battleship the captain and crew are ready to make the voyage to save humanity.

 Odin: Photon Space Sailer Starlight